jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 ![](res/vertcolor-05.png)

 Cool!
-If you've ever solved a sudoku puzzle this should be extremely boring and obvious for you, but I wanted to step through an easy example before we move on to the next part.
+If you've ever solved a sudoku puzzle this will have been extremely boring and obvious for you, but I wanted to step through an easy example before doing the next part.

 # Procedural generation

 Now let's take this same concept and repurpose it slightly.
-If we allow for a larger set of possibilities and/or use weaker constraints, we shift from finding a unique solution to a problem into generating a random output that follows some guidelines, which you could start to call "procedural content generation".
+If we allow for a larger set of possibilities and/or use weaker constraints, we shift from finding a unique solution to a problem into producing a random output that follows some guidelines, which you could start to call "procedural content generation".
 Indeed there is a PCG technique that got very trendy a few years ago called [wave function